-The TWI Service was a program developed by the United States during World War II that would eventually go onto to be a significant influence on the Toyota Production System, Lean manufacturing, and is considered the basis of Kaizen.
+The TWI Service was a program developed by the United States during World War II that would eventually go on to be a significant influence on the Toyota Production System, Lean manufacturing, and is considered the basis of Kaizen.

-Industry experts were recruited to create a program to effectively train individuals to be able to quickly start the work needed to meet the increase of demand.
+Industry experts were recruited to create a program to effectively train individuals to be able to quickly start the work needed to meet the increase in demand.
 What resulted was four training modules based on Charles Allen's 4-point method of Preparation, Presentation, Application, and Testing:

 - Job Methods: A session teaching workers to evaluate the efficiency of their jobs and identify and suggest improvements.

 - Job Relations: A training course that taught supervisors to deal with workers effectively and fairly

 - Program Development: It was a meta-course that highlighted solving production problems through training.

 The TWI program was a success for the U.S. during the war but was a short-lived program that ended after five years with the war ending and men returning to their jobs.
 The professionals who developed TWI traveled to Japan to share the method of training during the post-war rebuilding of the country.
 Toyota successfully adopted the principles in the Toyota Production System and TWI built a strong foundation for Toyota's success in continuous improvement and standardized work.